iterative/mlem/README.md

 for more details.

-Check out the [MLEM weekly board](https://github.com/orgs/iterative/projects/322/views/1) to learn about what we do and what new exciting functionality is going to be added soon.
+Check out the [MLEM weekly board](https://github.com/orgs/iterative/projects/322/views/1) to learn about what we do, and about the exciting new functionality that is going to be added soon.

 Thanks to all our contributors!